soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 - View the history of the tagging for a single item, including who resolved the item, the date and time of the action, the resolution tag, and any included comments.
 - Reclassify previously reviewed items as compliant, non-compliant, or questionable.
 You can also record a comment with single or multiple items to help clarify the reclassification action taken.

-#### Resolved Items page
+#### Resolved Items tab

-The **Resolved Items** page is where reviewers can view all previously resolved items for the selected policy.
+The **Resolved Items** tab is where reviewers can view all previously resolved items for the selected policy.
 Here you can:

 - Quickly view and sort the subject, sender, and date of resolved items.
 - View the classification and comment history of any selected item